Are you looking for the best Google Ads reporting tool to make sure you’re getting the biggest bang for your buck?

-> For that reason, this post will use “Google Ads” and “Google AdWords” interchangeably.
+For that reason, this post may use “Google Ads” and “Google AdWords” interchangeably.

-Metrics Watch is hands down the best Google AdWords reporting tool around.
-That’s because it will seamlessly sync your Google Ads data into a concise marketing report with KPIs from your other marketing platforms.
+Metrics Watch is hands down the best Google Ads reporting tool around.
+That’s because it will seamlessly sync your Google Ads data into a concise marketing GA report with KPIs from your other marketing platforms.

-Then, your data is sent directly to your team’s or clients’ inbox.
+Then, your data is sent directly to your team or client's inbox.

 - Drag and drop builder